Rundiz/device-cookies-example/readme.md

 This is an example source code for device cookies in **PHP** from the OWASP document "**[Slow Down Online Guessing Attacks with Device Cookies][1]**".

-This source code is not an ready to work.
+This source code is not a ready to work.
 You have to modify things and implement to match yours code & DB.<br>
 It is made for testing but you can use it for any purpose under MIT license.

 ## Installation